Radish Vegetable Seeds Packet

 Han Dynasty (~200 BCE)

-Large-rooted radish varieties well-established in China.
+Large-rooted radish varieties were well-established in China.
 From China, daikon cultivation spread to Korea and Japan, where it became central to culinary traditions.

 16th Century CE

-Radish introduced to England and France.
+Radish was introduced to England and France.
 European cultivation diversified into the small round spring varieties that dominate Western kitchen gardens today.

 Today